-A: We have not found any adulterants that can beat the test at this time.
+A: We have not found any adulterants that can beat the test at this time, nor are we aware of any devices used to cheat an oral fluid test.
 Of course, donors may attempt to introduce something onto the pad or collection vial.
-This risk is minimized because every collection is directly and easily observed.
-In addition, we are not aware of any devices used to cheat an oral fluid test.
-The directly observed collection makes Oral-Eze a difficult test to cheat.
+This risk is minimized because every collection is directly observed.